-JWN Foundation provided food packages and supermarket vouchers to over 1,000 families in Kingston and Clarendon, in line with the Campari Group's commitment to supporting our communities through purposeful interventions and increasing the role of our staff volunteers in giving back to the communities in the areas that we operate.
+JWN Foundation provided food packages and supermarket vouchers to over 1,000 families in Kingston and Clarendon, in line with the Campari Group's commitment to suppor-

 Council of Voluntary Social Services (CVSS)

 JWN Foundation continued its partnership with the Council of Voluntary Social Services (CVSS), an NGO whose mission is to create partnerships between various parties, facilitating mutual support and joint action to help more disadvantaged and vulnerable groups in the local community thereby increasing the impact of its joint programmes.
 As part of this undertaking, JWNF is actively supporting philanthropic activities and corporate social responsibility development in Jamaica for the benefit of community-based initiatives from the purview of governance and effective monitoring and evaluation.